Piyush608090/ToDoListByReact/README.md

 # ToDoListByReact
-A ToDo App Where You Can Add,Update,Delete Do This By Using API
+A ToDo App Where You Can Add,Update,Delete Do This Operations By Using API